MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:eye (v_)

    Return the real, complex or integer matrix :var:`mat` filled with the value of :var:`v` on the diagonal and zeros elsewhere.
+The name of this method comes from the spelling of the `Identity matrix <https://en.wikipedia.org/wiki/Identity_matrix>`_ :math:`I`.
 Default: :expr:`v_ = 1`.

 .. function:: mat:seq ([v_,] d_)